What is Compliance Management?

 Predictive Compliance Risk

-Machine learning models identify emerging control weaknesses before they become audit findings.
+Machine learning models identify compliance gaps and control weaknesses before they become audit findings or regulatory breaches β shifting the compliance function from reactive to genuinely proactive.

 Intelligent Audit Response